sumowll/BD4H-Bootcamp/web/scala-basic.md

 ```

 ## Type
 It looks like we are working with script language like Javascript or Python, as no variable type is specified explicitly.
-In fact, `scala` is static type language and the compiler can implicitly infer the type in most cae.
+In fact, `scala` is static type language and the compiler can implicitly infer the type in most cases.
 However, you can always specify a type as
 ```scala
 scala> val myDouble: Double = 3
 myDouble: Double = 3.0